Colour outside the lines

 To be happy

-To stability, i.e. roots and stable healthy relationships of your choice
+To stability, i.e. roots and stable healthy

 To own your personal space and time needs